November 2024

 UK Net Public Sector Gross Domestic Debt v GDP

-It is noteworthy that net public sector debt has consistently run over the last year (2023/2024) at approximately 95%-100% of UK monthly GDP (gross domestic product) (source: ONS).
-2024 has started in a similar way with the statistics through to March 2024 showing the provisional estimate being 98.3%, and some will not want to see this level (and its associated interest costs) rise.
+It is noteworthy that net public sector debt has consistently run over the last year at approximately 95%-100% of UK monthly GDP (gross domestic product) (source: ONS).
+2024 has continued in a similar way with the statistics through to September 2024 showing the provisional estimate being 97.5%, and remains at levels last seen in the early 1960s.
+Some will not want to see this level (and its associated interest costs) rise.

 Markets factor in most things